John Prentiss Poe: Personal life

+Legacy

+Awards

+Poe received an honorary Doctor of Laws from Princeton University in 1904.

 Literary reference

 In the novel Chesapeake, James A. Michener describes racially-disenfranchising legislation proposed by John Prentiss Pope (sic), "dean of the law school at the university".
 The author describes a fictitious law, as well as the debate surrounding its motivation and purported merits, using verbiage that parallels the historical Poe Amendment.